 So if you’re wondering which licensing model is cheapest, the answer is, “it depends”.
 Ultimately, it comes down to how many documents are being created versus how many users are needed.
 These two factors will dictate which licensing model is best for your organization.

 So there you have it, a comparison of the Legacy licensing and Digital Access models in a nutshell.
-If you have more questions, feel free to schedule a time to meet with one of our SAP experts.
+If you have more questions, feel free to schedule a time to meet with one of our SAP experts, or check out the SAP services that we offer here.
 We would be more than happy to spend some time with you to answer your questions at no cost or commitment.

 In our next article, we’ll be getting into the nitty-gritty of how to calculate the cost for Digital Access licensing.
-Click below to subscribe to our future SAP Digital Access articles and to register for our US or UK Digital Access Webinars.
+Want to read the next article?
+Find it here.